pairing4good/java-learning-two/README.md

 ## Extracting the Console Classes
 - I removed the main and the scanner that takes input from the console so this is not needed in my code

+## Overloading Method
+- Mosh overloaded on of the Console methods created in the previous section.
+He said it's not necessary but wanted to review it